 - Availability of container and ship schedule etc.

-6.1 Arrival Notification
+6.1 Arrival notification

 - Cargo arrival notifications are issued based on the consignees addresses provided on the Bills of Lading.
-In order to enable us to serve you with quick and timely cargo arrival notification, please make sure that your correct and full address is clearly documented in the B/L. For best results, it is advisable for customers to give their full style address: e-mail, fax, P,O, Box to the ESLSC Head Office while booking their cargo.
+In order to enable us to serve you with quick and timely cargo arrival notification, please make sure that your correct and full address is clearly documented in the B/L. For best results, it is advisable for customers to give their full style address: e-mail, fax, P,O, Box to the ESL Head Office while booking their cargo.

-6.2 Port Regulations
+6.2 Port regulations